 neutering, current vaccines, teeth cleaning (if needed), microchipping, a comprehensive

 adoption packet, and follow up support.

-We only accept money orders or cashiers checks made out to GREYHOUND PETS, INC
+We accept money order or cashier's checks made out to Greyhound Pets, Inc.

 - Squawker/Squirrel or Rabbit Call

 - Fancy Collar